Employment & Civil Rights

 - Violations of state constitutional rights

-- For defendants convicted of any homicide, sex offense, assault, kidnapping, burglary, robbery, or arson as a Class B-E felony, evidence must be preserved for the period of incarceration and mandatory supervised released.
+- Violations of N.C.G.S.
+Sec.
+15A-268 (duty to preserve biological evidence): For defendants sentenced to death or life, evidence must be preserved until their death.
+For defendants convicted of any homicide, sex offense, assault, kidnapping, burglary, robbery, or arson as a Class B-E felony, evidence must be preserved for the period of incarceration and mandatory supervised released.

 - False arrest / imprisonment